bart-krakowski/time/docs/framework/react/reference/useDatePicker.md

   - This value represents the calendar grid for the current month, where each cell contains a date.
 - `selectDate`: A function to select a date within the min and max range.
   - This function allows selecting a date within the min and max range.
-- `getPrev`: A function to navigate to the previous month.
+- `goToPreviousPeriod`: A function to navigate to the previous month.
   - This function navigates to the previous month.
-- `getNext`: A function to navigate to the next month.
+- `goToNextPeriod`: A function to navigate to the next month.
   - This function navigates to the next month.
-- `getCurrent`: A function to navigate to the current month.
+- `goToCurrentPeriod`: A function to navigate to the current month.
   - This function navigates to the current month.
 - `get`: A function to set the current period to a specified date.
   - This function sets the current period to a specified date.